rotem081/Gershoni-lab/WGS analysis/exome database/README.md

 matplotlib.rc('font', **font)
 ```

-we create a loop that pass on each merge pickle file and extract importent info to a dataframe.
+we create a loop that pass on each merge pickle file and extract important info to a dataframe.
-we filterd low quality readsand row with loess than 10 bulls genotype (samples count).
+we filtered low quality reads and row with loess than 10 bulls genotype (samples count).
-we merged data from the exome database to our new dataframe: Allele frequency,Allele number and Inbreeding.
+we merged data from the exome database to our new dataframe: Allele frequency, Allele number and Inbreeding.
-we filtered variatent that have this pattern of gynotype: garden is homozygot and the other bulls are hetrozygot (df_garden_homo)
+we filtered variant that have this pattern of genotype: garden is homozygote and the other bulls are hetrozygot (df_garden_homo)
-we filtered variatent that have AF > 0.5
+we filtered variants that have AF > 0.5
-we added a column with name of effect/consequences of the varient ('mutation')
+we added a column with name of effect/consequences of the variants ('mutation')

 ```
 files = glob.glob('merge*_exome.pkl') #find all the files type pkl